 We are implementing a pilot project in Ethiopia with the Norwegian-based NGO, Children and War Foundation and the Ethiopian Public Health Institution.
-The project aims to train non-specialised front-line workers in war-affected areas to psycho-educate a group of children to minimise the effects of war trauma.
+The project aims to train non-specialised frontline workers in war-affected areas to psycho-educate a group of children to minimise the effects of war trauma.
 The Children and War Foundation developed the techniques, and it has been proven effective in helping children recover from trauma symptoms in several war-affected areas.

 Together with our Ethiopian partner, Education for Sustainable Development (ESD) and Danish-based partner, Civil Connections Community Foundation (CCCF), we are implementing a small-scale intervention in Ethiopia.
 The project aims to map information on Ethiopia's early childhood development programmes and create a learning platform.
 We aim to do this by looking into the programme implementation in the national strategy, how different actors fulfill their roles, and how cross-sectoral working groups can lead to more coordinated planning.

-Read key findings in the Execute Summary.
+Read key findings in the Executive Summary.